philosowaffle/docme/README.md

 ###Usage

 Provide a file from the command line (see the `/test` folder for syntax examples).

-`ruby docme.rb <path_to_file>`

-`ruby docme.rb test/testJS.js`

-Currently just parses and splits the file based on the initial syntax designs and prints the output to the console.
+Currently supports any file type that recognizes `/* */` as a comment block.

+Checkout project from github.
+Run the following commands

+    >gem build docme.gemspec
+    >gem install docme-0.0.1.gem
+    >docme test/testJS.js

+This will generate an index.html file in the current directory.
+Open it in any browser to see the site documentation.

+Alternatively you can install the gem from [RubyGem](https://rubygems.org/gems/docme)

+`>gem install docme`